KingofHubGit/KingofHubGit.github.io/_fragments/Start-docker-jenkins-android.md

 ---
 layout: fragment
-title: How to start Jenkins with docker
+title: How to build android-app by Jenkins with docker
 categories: [android,jenkins]
 description: some word here
 keywords: android,jenkins, docker, devops